hhvm/user-documentation/guides/hack/45-operators/01-introduction.md

 ## `?->` ([null-safe operator](null-safe.md))

-Allows for method and property calls without explicit checks to ensure that the object being referenced is non-`null`
+Allows for method and property calls without explicit checks to ensure that the object being referenced is non-`null`.

 ## `->:` ([XHP attribute access operator](XHP-attribute-access.md))